 Ingredients

-These Chewy Granola Bars only require a few ingredients, and I've already mentioned most of them!
 But keep reading for a few ingredient notes...and remember that you can totally customize this recipe to make it your own!

 - Nut butter.
 Creamy or crunchy, the variety is up to you!
 Peanut butter is the obvious go-to choice, but feel free to substitute almond butter, cashew butter, or -- for a nut-free version -- sunflower seed butter.
 I always used sunflower seed butter until my little ones were old enough to try peanut butter.
-Sometimes I still use it...but more often than not these days, I use natural creamy peanut butter when I make this recipe.
+Sometimes I still use it...but more often than not these days, I use an unsweetened, natural creamy peanut butter when I make this recipe.

 - Coconut oil.
 Be sure to use the good ol' fashioned kind of coconut oil that solidifies when cool...no substitutions!
 The type of coconut oil that you can buy in perpetual liquid form will not work in this recipe.